slotThe/slotThe.github.io/research.md

 ## Preprints

+- *[Duoidal R-Matrices]* <span class="floatright">[@zorman25:duoid-r-matric]</span> \

+  We define an analogue of R-matrices for bialgebras in the setting of a monad that is opmonoidal over two tensor products.
+  Analogous to the classical case, such structures bijectively correspond to duoidal structures on the Eilenberg–Moore category of the monad.
+  Further, we investigate how a cocommutative version of this lifts the linearly distributive structure of a normal duoidal category.

 - *[Simple algebras and exact module categories]* <span class="floatright">[@coulembier25:simpl]</span> \
   Joint work with Kevin Coulembier and Mateusz Stroiński.